Kipre/EUDemographyCleaner/internship/siaas/README.md

 This server-side app is meant to identify governing equations from data.
 The implementation relies on the method proposed by Brunton et al. in [this paper](https://www.pnas.org/content/113/15/3932).

-## Error handling

-If the request is not valid a 400 (bad request) response will be thrown.
-If data is not well formed or an error occurs during the processing, a csv with the error description well be returned.

 ## Service deployment

 The app is hosted using Flask.
-It can be deployed by executing the `deploy.py` file (warning: this will create a server in debug mode, in order to make it run for production one has to consult Flask's documentation).
+It can be deployed by executing the `deploy.py` file (warning: this will create a service in debug mode, in order to make it run for production one has to consult Flask's documentation).
+In order to check that the server runs well, one can execute `test_api.py` to check that the server treats the request correctly.

 ## API